CreamWerx/HowTo_SingleApp_IPC/README.md

 If you run it once the app will start.

-If you run it again while the first is still running, anyarguments passed to it will be Displayed in the UI of the first instance.
+If you run it again while the first is still running, any arguments passed to it will be displayed in the UI of the first instance.